How Yemen's Houthis control Sanaa and alarm the West

 Sanaa residents however dislike Houthi security measures.

-"It's just a humiliation," said a man called al-Qudsi, referring to the rigors of passing through Houthi checkpoints on the way to work.
+"It's just a humiliation," said a man called al-Qudsi, referring to the rigours of passing through Houthi checkpoints on the way to work.

 Even diplomats are not spared.
 At the airport, the Houthis have forced some to empty bottles of alcohol considered to be forbidden under Islam.